Armies Battles and Sieges Colours and Standards

 Örjan Martinsson

 At the outbreak of the Great Northern War the Danish-Norwegian army consisted of 36 000 men.
 Although it was actually two separate armies with very distinct characters.
-The 23 000 men strong Danish army was at this time mainly composed of enlisted men of which half of them were foreigners (mostly Germans).
-The larger part of the Danish cavalry (the national regiments) was however recruited in a way very similar to Sweden's "indelta" cavalry.
-The 13 000 men strong Norwegian army was on the other hand, with the exception of a few regiments, recruited by conscription and consisted of ethnic Norwegians, who like the "indelta" Swedes were only part time soldiers when they were not on campaign.
-A more detailed description of the Danish-Norwegian army's organisation can be found on this page.
+The 23 000 men strong Danish army consisted at this time almost exclusively of enlisted men, mostly Germans.
+The 13 000 men strong Norwegian army was on the other hand, with the exception of a few regiments, recruited by conscription and consisted of ethnic Norwegians.

 Denmark-Norway's second participation in the Great Northern War (1709-1720) was more successful than the first.
 But the Danes still suffered humiliating defeats in the battles of Helsingborg 1710 and Gadebusch 1712.
 Together with their allies they managed however to capture Stenbock's Swedish army in Tönningen and occupy Sweden's German possessions as well as annexing the Schleswig part of Holstein-Gottorp.
 The Norwegian army was not involved in any major battles but it saw action in sieges and campaigns on both sides of the Swedish-Norwegian border.
 The most famous was Charles XII's Norwegian campaign of 1718 which ended with his death.
 Eventually a peace treaty was signed 1720 with no border changes.